freya022/discord-zstd-java/README.md

 ## 📖 For library developers
 ### Installation

-You will only need the `dev.freya02:discord-zstd-java-api:VERSION` dependency.
+You will only need the `dev.freya02:discord-zstd-java-api:VERSION` dependency, it is compatible with Java 8+.

 ### Usage